Joining the French Foreign Legion

 A: After finishing your four-month basic training, you are allowed to buy them and use during your free time.

-A: You are provided by 45 working days of holiday/vacation per year.
+A: The Foreign Legion offers you 45 working days of annual leave (vacation/holiday) per year.

 Légion étrangère, the Legion’s official recruiting website